oblac/jodd-site/content/props/index.md

 comment=this is base property
 ~~~~~

-Sections, therefore, can shorten the file and make it more readable.
+Sections can shorten the file and make it more readable.

 ## Profiles

 Often an application works in different environments and, therefore,
-require different set of (some) properties; for example: the development
+require a different set of properties.
+For example: the development
-mode and deployment mode of a web application.
+mode and deployment mode of an application.
 One way how to organize
-properties is to define different profiles where the same key name takes
+properties is to define different _profiles_ where the same key name
-different values.
+takes different values.

 *Props* supports property profiles.
-Profiles are defined within key
+Profiles are defined within the key
-name: profile names are enclosed between `<` and `>`.
+name: profile name is enclosed between `<` and `>`.
 One key may
 contain one or more profile definitions.
-Also, profile definition can be
+Profile definition can exist
 anywhere in the key name, even in the middle of the word; however, it is
 a good practice to put them at the end.

 Properties without a profile are _base_ properties.
-If look up for a
+If lookup for a
-property of some profile fails, *Props* will examine the base
+property of some profile fails, *Props* will then examine the base
 properties.

 Profiles can be considered as a 'different views' or